yonaskolb/XcodeGen/Docs/ProjectSpec.md

 ```

 **Package dependency**
 - [ ] **product**: **String** - The product to use from the package.
-This defaults to the package name, so is only required if a Package has multiple libraries or a library with a differing name
+This defaults to the package name, so is only required if a Package has multiple libraries or a library with a differing name.
+Use this over `products` when you want to define different linking options per product.
 - [ ] **products**: **String** - A list of products to use from the package.
 This can be used when depending on multiple products from a package.

 ```yaml